-The Intensive Outpatient Program (IOP) is a structured program designed to support elementary school aged children (kindergarten-sixth grade) who are not able to meet their mental health needs on an hour per week basis.
-This program is designed for children who may be struggling with moderate to severe mental health issues including depression, social or other anxiety, post-traumatic stress disorder, coping with family issues (divorce, loss, etc.), and or other behaviors that are difficult to stop, excluding alcohol/drug addiction.
-The IOP program will provide adequate support to help children manage their mental health challenges while allowing them to continue to live at home and attend school.
+The Intensive Outpatient Program (IOP) is a structured program designed to support elementary school aged children (kindergarten-sixth grade) who may be struggling with moderate to severe mental health issues including depression, social or other anxiety, post-traumatic stress disorder or a history of trauma or other behavioral issues that are difficult to manage.
+The IOP program will provide the right level of support to help children manage their mental health challenges while remaining in their community, at home, and attend school.